 Slavery seems like a pretty strange topic for God to be discussing so soon after the Exodus from Egyptian bondage.
 But this system was far from the brutal, oppressive operations we associate with slavery today.
 In fact, with the stringent rules that God put in place, it was more of a deterrent to slavery than an endorsement of it.
 At the time, people were put into slavery by their own financial need.
 They sold themselves for a period of time to pay off a debt or avoid a prison sentence for a fine.
-Masters who purchased a slave were obligated to provide food, clothing, and shelter for a set period of time and offer freedom and financial rewards at the end.
+Masters who purchased a slave were obligated to make provision.
+They provided food, clothing, and shelter for a set period of time and offer freedom and financial rewards at the end.
 (See Deuteronomy 15:12-17.)

 Interestingly enough, during the entire time of servitude, the slaves were quite free to leave at any time.
 If a master ever became unbearable and a slave ran away, it was contrary to the law for anyone to force him/her to return.
 Often, the servitude was so light and the benefits so great that slaves would choose not to leave even at the end of the contracted time.
 In some cases, slaves were married with children during the years of servitude, so leaving would mean separation from family.
-Other times, slaves would simply realize a love for their master and gain an understanding that their current living situation was preferable to anything else they could find on their own.
+Other times, slaves would simply realize a love for their master.
+They would gain an understanding that their current living situation was preferable to anything else they could find on their own.
 In those cases, a slave might choose to become a bondslave.

 Becoming a Bondslave